-Two key MQs were addressed in this assessment.
 Detailed results on overlap of CEs with current development CAs were presented in the current conditions chapter.
-In the following sections we present key changes forecast by 2025 and results for these MQs.
+The following sections present key changes forecast by 2025 and results for these MQs.

 5.4.1.1 Change in development CA overlap with CEs